 Staff will provide outreach to seriously at risk youth.
-Counselors will make 2,500 street based, mailing and community outreach contacts to at risk youth to link with shelter, health care, substance abuse and general support services.
+Counselors will make two thousand five hundred (2,500) street based, mailing and community outreach contacts to at risk youth to link with shelter, health care, substance abuse treatment and general support services.
 Monitoring will be based on staff records indicating the type of contact and tracking the numbers of contacts.